ibm-cloud-docs/vmwaresolutions/archiref/openshift-runbook/vcs-openshift-runbook-install.md

     watch -n5 oc get clusteroperators
     ```

 2. Monitor for cluster completion.
 An output is provided in the following example.
-Replace the x in 4.x.5 with the current Red Hat OpenShift version, for example, 4.7.5.
+Replace 4.x.5 with the current Red Hat OpenShift version, for example, 4.7.5.

     ```bash
     Every 5.0s: oc get clusteroperators